Financial Analyst

 16 / 46

-16. What is the main assumption of Technical Analysis?
+16. What is a key limitation of Technical Analysis?

 17 / 46